josse995/lanaChallenge/README.md

 ```

 ### 4.- Execute the tests
-If you want to run the tests, on project's root path, execute:
+For running the tests, on project's root path, execute:

 ```
 python3 -m unittest tests.tests
 ```

-Or if you don't want to follow all the steps, you can execute directly this command:
+An alternative ignoring all the steps is possible executing this command:

 ```
 docker-compose run app sh -c "python3 -m unittest tests.tests"